liverpoolgroupc/fileSystem/README.md

     │   └── storage.py   # JSONL I/O + schema migration + bundle seeding
     └── tests  #unit test codes

+json data path:
+When running the program in the IDE, the data will be written to the data folder under the project directory.
+When the program is packaged, it will be written to the following directory:

+- macOS: ~/Library/Application Support/RMS
+- Windows: %APPDATA%/RMS

 4) Getting Started
 4.1 Requirements